 The BDS is designed such that it can be upgraded to a maximum beam energy of 500 GeV; components such as the beam dumps, that are not cost drivers for the overall project but would be cumbersome to replace later, are dimensioned for the maximum beam energy from the beginning.
-In other places, such as the energy collimation dogleg, those components necessary for 125 GeV beam operation are installed and space for a later upgrade is reserved.

-2On the electron side, the protective fast beam abort system is actually located upstream of the positron source undulator.
+$^{^{2}}$ On the electron side, the protective fast beam abort system is actually located upstream of the positron source undulator.

-Figure 4.12: Cryogenic layout for a gradient of $31.5\,\mathrm{MV/m}$ (top) and $35\,\mathrm{MV/m}$ (bottom) [9].
+Figure 4.12: Cryogenic layout for a gradient of 31.5 MV/m (top) and 35 MV/m (bottom) [9].
 "Module space" indicates how many cryomodules can be physically installed, "cryomodules" and "RF unit" indicates the number of actually installed modules and klystrons (one klystron per 4.5 cryomodules).
 "E gain" indicates the energy gain in GeV.
 "BC", "ML", "e+ inj", "e- inj" and "UND" refer to the sections with need for liquid helium: bunch compressor, main linac, 5GeV boosters in the positron and electron source, and the positron source undulator section, respectively.
-PM $\pm 8, 10, 12$ refer to access hall locations, "C" to cryo plants; meter numbers on top indicate the length of the corresponding section.
+PM±8, 10, 12 refer to access hall locations, "C" to cryo plants; meter numbers on top indicate the length of the corresponding section.